Does Switzerland Require Everyone to Own a Gun? – Mandatory Military Service and Gun Rights in Switzerland

 - And, many other rules apply including: the banning of high-powered weapons (part of a banned class of guns for civilians), an ability to disarm citizens, bans of immigrants and criminals owning guns, and other general restrictions and regulations.
 See more rules below.

 The result is, that while gun ownership is not mandatory in Switzerland, both ownership and training are common.
 The Swiss therefore can be said to have a gun culture focused on responsible gun ownership and collective gun rights for qualifying citizens.

 A video about the gun rules and regulations in Switzerland.
 This is the best video of the lot; check it out.

 FACT: Gun ownership is high in Switzerland, at approximately .5 guns per person.
 About 30% of Swiss citizens own guns.
-Military issued firearms may be purchased from the government after service, and then the gun is converted to a non-assault weapon (meaning, an automatic converted into a non-automatic weapon).
+Military issued firearms may be purchased from the government after service, and then the gun is converted to a non-assault weapon (meaning, a fully automatic converted into a semiautomatic weapon).
 Restrictions can be placed on both the firearm and its ammunition.
 Put simply, the idea that the Swiss are required to own firearms and the idea that all Swiss own firearms are myths.

 The Idealization of Swiss Gun Culture.
 Does Swiss Gun Culture Work?

 Switzerland’s gun laws arguably work well (at least in terms of simple metrics like pairing high ownership rates with low gun-related crime), showing that the right to bear arms can be paired with reasonable laws without hampering public safety or personal rights.

 However, with that in mind, Switzerland’s gun culture is commonly admired by other countries for the wrong reasons.